 Is it ethical to sacrifice pre-embryos to experiment with their stem cells in the hope of some day saving many lives?
 While many ethical issues arise, the key one is whether pre-embryos are included in the prohibition of abortion.
 The consensus thus far is that it an embryo is not protected by the limitations on abortion until it is implanted in a woman.
 Most rationales given for why the Torah forbids abortion, except to save the mother's life, revolve around the fetus being within the woman.

-The consensus is that an embryo is not protected by the limitations on abortion until it is implanted in a woman.
+An embryo is not protected by the limitations on abortion, until it is implanted in a woman.

 The logic of only ascribing humanity to an embryo once it is implanted in the womb is simple.
 Left undisturbed, an embryo in its mother's womb will most likely continue to grow and reach parturition.
 But the pre-embryo created by IVF, if left untouched in its "test tube," will die.
 The pre-embryo requires active intervention to even reach a situation which we consider to be true potential life.
 The alternative to this reasoning would be to argue that the killing of adult skin cells is forbidden, since a person could potentially be cloned from any cell in an adult's body.